 Malfunctioning appliances.
 New appliances aren’t the only culprits.
 Aging refrigerators, iced-up freezers, or dirty furnaces can drive up energy bills.
 Hot-water leaks from old appliances or fixtures can also increase heating costs.

 Additional people.
 More people in a household can account for added energy consumption.
 Ask if the customer has had guests or other additions to her household.

 Step 4: Assess seasonal effects and other data

 As cold weather arrives, or as the weather starts to warm, electric and gas bills may rise due to increased demand for climate control.
 To get a precise figure for a customer’s particular consumption by appliance, use an energy-use calculator.
-Many utilities offer these calculators on their website, or you can use a third-party tool such as the RapidTables energy consumption calculator.
+Many utilities offer these calculators on their websites, or you can use a third-party tool such as the RapidTables energy consumption calculator.